Overview

 Final Thoughts

-This service is going to be a revolutionary capability for the National Weather Service, Emergency Managers, and individual citizens to protect themselves and their properties to flood impacts.
+Despite these limitations, this service represents a revolutionary tool for the National Weather Service, emergency managers, and citizens alike to anticipate and respond to flood risks more effectively.

 No responses yet